Arduino-IRremote/Arduino-IRremote/README.md

 - Overflow, Repeat and other flags are now in [`IrReceiver.receivedIRData.flags`](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremote.h#L126).
 - Seldom used: `results.rawbuf` and `results.rawlen` must be replaced by `IrReceiver.decodedIRData.rawDataPtr->rawbuf` and `IrReceiver.decodedIRData.rawDataPtr->rawlen`.

-# Do not convert your 2.x program and use the 3.x library version
+# Do not want to convert your 2.x program and use the 3.x library version?
 The 3.x versions try to be backwards compatible, so you can easily run your old examples.
 But some functions like e.g. `sendNEC()` -see below- could not made backwards compatible, so in this cases you must revisit your code and adapt it to the 3.x library.<br/>
 If you program look like:
 ```